 If the mask’s marketing fails to give you purple’s wavelength, then the mask is probably creating the illusion of purple without giving you a therapeutic benefit.
 The mask shines blue and red at the same time.
-Blue and red looks purple to our brains, but it is not the correct wavelength of purple light.
+Blue and red look purple to our brains, but it is not the correct wavelength of purple light.

-The best bet is to avoid masks that offer colors besides, red, blue, green and infrared.
+The best bet is to avoid masks that offer colors besides, red, blue, green, and infrared.
 If the mask does have other colors, then it should display the wavelengths of those colors as well.